datanav/docs/technical/wave-tripletex.rst

 ----------------------------------------
 Before any synchronization can take place, a link between a Wave Vendor and a Tripletex Customer person must be established.

-A new Tripletex Customer person will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, or Customer-person that is synchronized into Tripletex.
+A new Tripletex Customer person will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, Customer-person, or Customer-contact that is synchronized into Tripletex.

 A Wave Vendor will merge with a Tripletex Customer person if one of the following property combinations match: